MemeDistributionCo/ComBot/README.md

 - Built in permission system which binds permissions to users and roles.
 Replaceable by other plugins.
 - Restart and Shutdown bot from Discord
 - Configuration file

-## Planned Features:
-- Multi-server support
+- Auto Updating: The bot updates itself

 ## Permissions?
 [Read about permissions here](https://github.com/MemeDistributionCo/ComBot/wiki/Permissions)